code-dot-org/code-dot-org/README.md

 # Build setup

 This document describes how to set up your workstation to develop for Code.org.
-For additional "getting started" information, please see [Getting Started as a Developer at Code.org](https://docs.google.com/document/d/158MiIxJ_1JokzUkw43Wf2bFONPycYoCeXtKEU-ww0Xw/edit#heading=h.ya2d9ejyhjic).

 ## Install OS-specific prerequisites
 You can do Code.org development using OSX, Ubuntu, or Windows (running Ubuntu in a VM) Setup for Window is more complicated and relatively few developers use it.
 Start with the instructions for your platform in the subsections below, followed by the Common Setup section.